danny-baker/dash-heroku/README.md

 `runtime.txt` simply tells Heroku (the Gunicorn HTTP server) which Python version to use <br>
 `Procfile` tells Heroku what type of process is going to run (Gunicorn web process) and the Python app entrypoint (app.py) <br>
 `/assets` this directory is ONLY to serve the favicon icon.
 It cannot be used to serve any other static files <br>
-`/static` this is directory from which you can serve all your static files (note this is seen as the root folder from your Dash app) <br>
+`/static` this is the directory from which you can serve all your static files (note this is seen as the root folder from your Dash app) <br>

 ## Instructions